 The next consideration is your itinerary.
 There are two routes that most ships follow - the Western and the Northern (or Central).
 On the Western route you'll visit the geologically younger islands of Fernandina and Isabela, while the Northern route will normally include outlying islands such as Española.
 Wildlife is a key factor when choosing your itinerary, as some species are limited to certain islands - for example, Española is the only place you'll see albatross, while the westernmost islands are the place to see Galapagos penguins.
 The time of year can also have an impact on what you'll see.

 The final decision is which ship to choose, and you may be surprised to discover that most cruise lines don't operate in the Galapagos.
 Visitor numbers are strictly controlled, and cruise lines that operate here must do so through an Ecuadorian subsidiary.
 The National Park restricts landing sites to 100 passengers ashore at any one time, so no ship exceeds this number.
 All operators must have at least one guide per 16 passengers and all guests must be accompanied by a guide when ashore.
-We always recommend a slightly larger vessel (between 50-100 guests) as you'll have more than one guide, a range of activities to choose from and more space and comfort on board.
+We generally recommend a slightly larger vessel (between 50-100 guests) as you'll have more than one guide, a range of activities to choose from and more space and comfort on board.

 The newest ship in the Galapagos is the 100-guest Silver Origin, which joined the Silversea fleet in 2020, replacing the ageing Silver Galapagos.
 This sleek vessel combines high-tech hardware with Silversea's trademark personalised approach, including butler service for every suite.
 Silver Origin also offers the highest crew-to-guest ratio in the Galapagos, and innovative features such as an outdoor firepit.
 Silversea's all-inclusive package takes all the stress out of your trip, with flights from the UK, a two-night pre-cruise hotel stay in Quito and all your transfers included.